AmirDayyef/Lightfall/README.md

 ## 🛠️ Early Development

-Here are a few screenshots from early prototypes and testing phases:
+Here are a few screenshots from early prototypes and testing phases in 2D:

 | Prototype | Description |
 |------------|--------------|